alexFengXW/Algorithm/README.md

-## Algorithm collection from college assignments and LeetCode
+## Algorithm collection
+The collection of simple algorithms